Forests in Canada

 Forest products companies operating in Canada sign long-term license agreements with the provincial governments.
 These agreements give the company the timber rights and management responsibility for a defined area to support one or more wood products manufacturing facilities.
 Generally, the licenses are granted for 20 to 25 years and can be renewed every 5 to 10 years.

 Canadian provincial governments are ultimately responsible for land-use decisions and the overall management of the forest and associated landscapes, but industry and government work together to develop long-term sustainable forest management plans.
-These plans are based on a forest policy and legal framework that ensures long term forest sustainability, adherence to public policy and government regulations, Indigenous engagement and compliance with adaptive-management principles.
+These plans are based on a forest policy and regulatory framework that ensures long-term forest sustainability, adherence to public policy and government regulations, Indigenous engagement and compliance with adaptive-management principles.
 The plans are also developed with input from other stakeholders, including Indigenous and local communities, tourist outfitters, anglers and hunters, as well as other industries, such as oil, gas and mining.
+We directly manage long-term licenses across our operating areas and through a First Nations partnership in Ontario.

 Our forest management approach in Canada is based on four key principles: